 indefinitely.
 Additional information about privacy, FERPA, and Skidmore student educational

 A student involved in the conduct process as a Reporting Individual or a Responding Student may appeal any decision from an Administrative Conference, the Integrity Board, or the Administrative Hearing Board.
 Appeals will be considered on the following grounds: (a) a procedural error occurred that significantly impacted the outcome of the process (e.g. substantiated bias, material deviation from established procedures, etc.); (b) the discovery of new evidence, unavailable to the appealing party during the original hearing or investigation, that could substantially impact the original finding or sanction; or (c) sanctions are disproportionate to the nature or severity of the violation or violations, taking into account the totality of the circumstances (including the cumulative conduct record of the Responding Student, if any).

-Board of Appeals (BOA): At the discretion of the DoS/VPSA, DoF/VPAA or Associate Dean of Students/Director of Conduct, the BOA may review cases heard by Administrative Conference, the IB or AHB.
-BOA members are appointed by the appellate offficer from the pool of IB members who did not participate in the initial hearing (if any).
+Board of Appeals (BOA): At the discretion of the DoS/VPSA, DoF/VPAA or Associate Dean of Students/Chief Conduct Administrator, the BOA may review cases heard by Administrative Conference, the IB or AHB.
+BOA members are appointed by the appellate officer from the pool of IB members who did not participate in the initial hearing (if any).
 BOA membership is as follows:

-- For administrative conference and AHB social violations: three faculty and/or staff and chaired by the DoS/VPSA.
+- For administrative conference and IB/AHB social violations: three faculty and/or staff and chaired by the DoS/VPSA.

 - For administrative conference and AHB academic violations: Two faculty and one staff and chaired by the DoF/VPAA.